History of the Aether Theory

 and time, also denied the existence of aether (thereby maintaining

-general-relativity-universe model of 1917 and all his subsequent cosmology
+universe-model of 1917 and all his subsequent cosmology models contained the

-models contained the implicit aether denial.
-Furthermore, since almost all
+implicit aether denial.
+Furthermore, since almost all universe models

-20th century universe models are based on general-relativity,
+of the 20th century are based on general relativity,

 they compliantly deny aether as well.

 in the denial.
-Any theory or model that dares to incorporate the aether
+Any theory or model that dared to incorporate the aether

-concept will simply not be accepted for mainstream publication.
+concept in a serious way would simply not be accepted for mainstream publication.

 There are some serious problems associated with